The History of Wristwatches

 The first real functional watch appeared in 1880.
 The German navy ordered them from the Swiss manufacturer Girard-Perregaux.
 At the same time, luxury watches for men had also developed in Switzerland and were very successful, especially among American women.

 Various patents were filed, designed only to be worn on the wrist, as a few far-sighted manufacturers, such as the Swiss brand Eterna in 1909, recognized the economic potential of this type of watch.
 Hans Wilsdorf was one of the forerunners.
 He had left Kulmbach and Bavaria to sell clocks in London.
 He then bet on this new wearable object, and, in 1908, he was already selling a considerable number under the name "Rolex."
-He first bought his movements in Switzerland, then moved to Geneva shortly after finding his own watch factory.
+He bought his movements in Switzerland, then moved to Geneva shortly after finding his watch factory.
 He was the first to obtain chronometer certificates for his achievements, which is almost sensational for these little clocks.

 Today, Wilsdorf is considered the rightful father of chronometers.
-Many of which already had, in addition to the hands indicating the hours and minutes, a second hand for the seconds, either central or on a small dial, called today in most cases "small seconds."
+Many of which already had, in addition to the hands indicating the hours and minutes, a second hand for the seconds, either central or on a small dial, called today, in most cases, "small seconds."

-The first chronographs appeared around 1919.
-In the United States, attractive wristwear timers were already being offered around 1913.
+The first chronograph appeared around 1919.
+In the United States, attractive wristwear timers were already offered around 1913.
 In addition, during World War I, they were indispensable companions for soldiers at the front.
 The Swiss watch companies were the quickest to react to the sharp increase in demand at war.

 The appearance of watches changed in the 1920s